Nuclei-Software/nuclei-tool-guide/source/toolchain/gnu/intro.rst

 .. rubric:: Examples

-1.If you choose a core of Nuclei N300FD, then the parameter you pass to 'march' should be ``rv32*fd*``, and 'mabi' should choose ``ilp32d``.
+1. If you choose a core of Nuclei N300FD, then the parameter you pass to 'march' should be ``rv32*fd*``, and 'mabi' should choose ``ilp32d``.

-2.If you want to bring the full ``B/K/P`` extension, then you also need to bring all the subsets of them in the 'march'.
+2. If you want to bring the full ``B/K/P`` extension, then you also need to bring all the subsets of them in the 'march'.
 For example, for the ``B`` extension, the parameter you pass to 'march' is ``_zba_zbb_zbc_zbs``.

-3.When using a library, we can tell the linker which library we need to link by using the '-l', for example, ``-lc`` for newlib-full, ``-lc_nano`` for newlib-nano.
+3. When using a library, we can tell the linker which library we need to link by using the '-l', for example, ``-lc`` for newlib-full, ``-lc_nano`` for newlib-nano.
 For libncrt, you should pass ``--specs=libncrt_xxx.specs`` when using gcc.
 In addition, you need to link extra 'fileops' and 'heapops' static libraries during the linking phase by using the '-l', and for the 'fileops', you must select one of the three options: 'uart', 'semi' or 'rtt', and for the 'heapops', you must select one of the three options: 'basic', 'realtime' or 'minimal'.